McKinney-Vento Homeless Assistance Act

 Under the McKinney-Vento Act, students have the right to remain in attendance at the school they were going to when they were last permanently housed.
 This is known as their "school of origin."
 Clover Park School District will do everything possible to ensure that students have the ability to remain in their school of origin, and to succeed academically.
 The district will provide transportation assistance and free meals for all eligible homeless students.
 Other academic assistance, including school supplies and clothing, are also available.

 Who is considered McKinney–Vento eligible?

 Any child or youth who lacks a fixed, regular and adequate nighttime residence is considered homeless, including those who are temporarily sharing housing with others due to loss of housing or economic hardship.
-This includes children and youth who are living in hotels; camping grounds; emergency shelters; cars; bus or train stations, or other similar settings; unaccompanied youth; transitional housing programs and children in foster or temporary placements.
-If you are not sure if a child qualifies, call 253-583-5154.
+This includes children and youth, or unaccompanied homeless youth who are living in hotels; camping grounds; emergency shelters; cars; bus or train stations, or other similar settings; and transitional housing programs which are temporary and for which the family is required to meet other specific requirements in order to stay in the transitional housing program.
+To see if your child is eligible, call 253-583-5156.